taylorsilva/envs/mac-mini-2012/deluge/Docs.md

 - volumes: These can be any location really.
 I used the initial config path that the systemd installation used
 - PUID & GUID: these should match the owner/group of the `config` and `downloads` folder.

+The proxy settings do not stay on all the time resulting in your IP address leaking.
+To resolve this install this plugin to change the proxy settings at the libtorrent level.

+1. Download the `.egg` file into the `config/plugins` directory: https://github.com/JoshDi/deluge-ltconfig/releases/tag/v0.3.1
+2. Restart deluge.
+Enable the plugin from the webui.
+A new prefernce section will appear.
+Enable `anonymous_mode` and `force_proxy`

 ## Installation (systemd - deprecated)

 _Deprecated: installing deluged via ppa repositories is broken so I switched to